crypticani/MCA-LPU/Semester2/BigData/PracticalStuffs/ClouderaCommands.md

 `cd /opt/cloudera/`

 # Hadoop
+## Hadoop Ecosystem:
+- Apache Hadoop ecosystem refers to the various components of the Apache Hadoop software library.
+- it includes open source projects as well as a complete range of complementary tools.
+- Some of the most well-known tools of the Hadoop ecosystem include HDFS, Hive,YARN, MapReduce, Spark, HBase, Sqoop

 ## Components of Hadoop:
 	- The first component of Hadoop that is, Hadoop Distributed File System (HDFS) is responsible for storing the file.
 	- The second component that is, Map Reduce is responsible for processing the file.